BAIRLab/DICOManager/README.md

 Modalities are chosen from the modality.csv.
 Unique encodings can be provided, with mapping of first row to directories of the second row.

+Modalities will be choosen from the standard DICOM molalities, unless 'CBCT' is in the SeriesDesecription, in which the .dcm files will be stored under CBCT.

 Parsed arguments for this function include:
 ```
 -a, --alt: str